Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Introduction

-To answer this question, this work introduces Semantic-Anchor Compression (SAC) (Figure~\ref{SAC}), a novel architecture for the context compression task.
-Instead of appending new special tokens and requiring extensive autoencoding pretraining to learn their representations, SAC directly selects representative tokens from the original context to act as `anchor tokens' for compression.
+To answer this question, our work introduces Semantic-Anchor Compression (SAC) (Figure~\ref{fig:SAC}), a novel architecture for the context compression task.
+Instead of appending new special tokens and requiring extensive autoencoding pretraining to learn their representations, SAC directly selects representative tokens from the original context to act as ``anchor tokens'' for compression.
 By leveraging these semantically meaningful anchors from the input itself, SAC incorporates natural semantic priors that obviate the need for autoencoding pretraining.
-To signify their special role, these selected tokens are then augmented with dedicated `anchor embeddings', enabling the LLM to distinguish them from regular tokens.
+To mark their special role, these selected tokens are augmented with dedicated ``anchor embeddings'', enabling the LLM to distinguish them from regular tokens.
 Furthermore, to enhance their compression capabilities, we modify the standard causal attention to a bidirectional attention mechanism.
 This allows anchor tokens to access information from the entire context, rather than being restricted to only preceding tokens.
 These modifications collectively foster a more effective context compression by providing anchor tokens with both distinct representations and comprehensive contextual awareness.
-Empirically, we test SAC on the MRQA~\citep{fisch-etal-2019-mrqa} dataset and confirm that it outperforms existing strong context compression baselines.
-For example, compared to 500xCompressor~\citep{li2024500xcompressorgeneralizedpromptcompression} at 5x compression, the average exact match (EM) improves from 25.4 to 32.3.
-Results show that 1) our proposed method improves more in absolute accuracy over strong baselines on more challenging high compress ratio scenarios 2) our proposed architecture achieves its best performance in a simpler training setting without autoencoding training arguably because the anchor tokens already contain enough information about the original context.
-Our analysis reveals that SAC's compressed representations more closely resemble original context token KVs in feature space, so that LLMs performing inferenece can arguably better understand them.
+To evaluate the effectiveness of SAC, we conduct experiments on question answering tasks and long-context summarization tasks, where it consistently outperforms strong baselines.
+Results also show that 1) our proposed method consistently improves over strong baselines across different compress ratios, 2) our proposed architecture achieves its best performance in a simpler training setting without autoencoding training, arguably because the anchor tokens already contain enough information about the original context.
+Our analysis reveals that SAC's compressed representations more closely resemble original context token KVs in feature space, which arguably enables LLMs to better understand them during inference.